radixtheme/radix/README.md

         --bootswatch                              The Bootswatch theme to use.
 See https://github.com/arshad/radix-bootswatch.
         --description                             The description of your subtheme.
         --destination                             The destination of your subtheme.
 Defaults to "all" (sites/all/themes).
-        --kit                                     The name of the starter kit to use.
+        --kit                                     The name or url of the starter kit to use.
 Defaults to "default".
         --machine_name                            The machine-readable name of your subtheme.
 Auto-generated if ommited.

 4. To start making changes to your theme, using a command line cd to your subtheme directory and run: